collective/collective.mollie/README.rst

    ignored).
 The ``profile_key`` parameter is optional.
 You only need to use it if you want to use a different payment profile than the default for the specified account.

-   Again, the ``testmode`` flag is optional and defaults to False.
-Be sure to also switch your Mollie account to test mode otherwise Mollie will not accept a test payment, even though the URL might point to the test bank.

 Have the customer do the payment